fatima-basharat/Formula-1-Drivers-Web-Scraping-Project/README.md

      arrange(desc(championship_country))

 2. **Who has the most Championships?**
-   - This query identifies the driver(s) with the highest number of championships.
+   - This query identifies Lewis Hamilton with the highest number of championships.

    ```r
     drivers_F1 %>%